carltonLND/guk-mini-project/README.md

 The biggest pain that I experienced during this project stems, not surprisingly, from my lack of decisiveness and planning early on in the project.
 Now while I can say this was made difficult as the requirements evolved weekly, setting on concrete goal earlier than week 4 would have helped massively.
 This is especially true when it comes to implementing tests, as my project's design was only finalized much too late I found myself having to completely scrap tests that were designed off of previous iterations before introducing my implementation of the repository pattern.
+Currently input validation for the backend database is almost completely reliant on the frontend validating user input first.
+Ideally I would like this validation to be in place for the backend also, as this is where invalid user input can cause the most damage.

 ### Things I Would Like To Add